ansible/awx/awx/api/templates/api/auth_token_view.md

 Each request that uses the token for authentication will refresh its expiration timestamp and keep it from expiring.
 A token only expires when it is not used for the configured timeout interval (default 1800 seconds).

+A DELETE request with the token set will cause the token to be invalidated and no further requests can be made with it.